Wasila Diwura-Soale: Lamar Lady Cardinals, 2019

 After two seasons with Navarro, she transferred to Lamar University where she joined the Lamar Lady Cardinals in 2019.
 She had a good start at Lamar by starting in the first four matches and providing one assist however her season was curtailed after she picked up an injury that side lined her for the rest of the 2019 season.
 During her recovery period she considered quitting football.

-LSU Tigers, 2020–
+LSU Tigers, 2020–2022

 In May 2020, she transferred to Louisiana State University and joined the LSU Tigers team, becoming the first African football player to play for the Tigers.
 She made an immediate impact on the team in her first season, playing 19 games whilst making 4 assists, the highest on the team.
 In August 2021, she graduated from Louisiana State University with a bachelor's degree in humanities and social science.
+Diwura-Soale graduated with a degree in interdisciplinary studies in August 2021.

 International career

 Youth

 Diwura-Soale made her youth debut for Ghana for the under-17s in 2012.
 In October 2012, Diwura-Soale was part of the Ghana under-17 team who finished in third place by beating Germany in the third place match at the 2012 FIFA U-17 Women's World Cup in Azerbaijan.
 At the competition she played five out of the six games.

 In 2014, she was part of the Under-20 team that played at the 2014 FIFA U-20 Women's World Cup in Canada.
 The following year, Diwura-Soale played a key role in 2015 African U-20 Women's World Cup Qualifying Tournament, helping Ghana to qualify for the 2016 FIFA U-20 Women's World Cup in Papua New Guinea.
 She made the final squad for the world cup and played in all three group stage matches as Ghana were eliminated at that stage.